-Students in the Children's Rights Clinic represent children in Travis County as their student attorney ad litem in cases brought by Child Protective Services (CPS), the local arm of the Texas Department of Family and Protective Services (DFPS).
-The state may intervene with a family in a variety of ways when abuse or neglect of the children is alleged, including seeking temporary or permanent custody of a child or termination of parental rights.
-Appointment of the Clinic as attorney ad litem complies with mandatory Texas law that a child in such litigation be represented by a lawyer.
+Students in the Children's Rights Clinic represent allegedly abused or neglected children in Travis County as their student attorney ad litem.
+The cases are brought to the courts by Child Protective Services (CPS), the local arm of the Texas Department of Family and Protective Services (DFPS).
+The state may intervene with a family situation in a variety of ways, including seeking temporary or permanent custody of a child, or termination of parental rights.
+Appointment of the Clinic as attorney ad litem complies with mandatory Texas law that a child involved in such litigation be represented by a lawyer.

-The clinic has a class component taught by the clinic's director, Scott McCown, a retired state judge who presided over a child protection docket.
 The class meets twice a week to focus on substantive law, procedural techniques, and ethical issues.
+Clinical focus is mainly on processing both the new and old cases toward an appropriate result.
 In addition to the classroom component, each student should expect to average about 12 to 15 hours per week on clinic fieldwork (for a total of 180 hours).
 The weekly workload varies considerably, depending upon the stage of litigation of each particular case.
 Students are required to travel to see their child clients.
-These client visits may include some trips outside of Travis County (for which travel is reimbursed).
+These client visits include trips outside of Travis County (which is reimbursed).

 Prerequisites: There are no substantive or procedural law prerequisites for the course.
 Students must meet Texas requirements for the participation of qualified law students in the trial of cases under rules promulgated by the Texas Supreme Court, which basically requires completion of 43 credit hours with no scholastic probation.

-Students receive six hours of credit per semester on a pass/fail basis (the clinic package of two 3-credit courses).
+Students receive six hours of credit per semester on a pass/fail basis for the CRC package of two 3-credit courses.
 There is no paper or final exam.

 In addition to selecting the Clinic during Early Registration, students need to fill out a short application.
 For more information see https://law.utexas.edu/clinics/childrens-rights/